Super League restructure: EGM to discuss proposals delayed

 Discussions regarding the future structure of Super League have been postponed until after the World Cup.

-The Rugby Football League was due to present final plans to reorganise the domestic game on Wednesday.
+The Rugby Football League was due to present final plans to on Wednesday.

 In particular, there were worries that the restructure would weaken the financial position of Super League.